History of Póvoa de Varzim: Territorial disputes with the House of Braganza

 The town limit between the town of Póvoa de Varzim and the county of Barcelos (controlled by the House of Braganza) was a dispute which started in the 16th century.
 The border of the county of Barcelos entered the urban area of Póvoa de Varzim.
 In the royal charters, by King Denis and confirmed by King Manuel I, Póvoa had town limit exception and the right of appeal to the Crown, what were seen as significant privileges.

 The town limit exception became an issue when Póvoa was annexed to Comarca do Porto in the middle of the 16th century, becoming a municipal enclave in Minho province surrounded by lands of the House of Braganza.
 The Northern and Eastern border with Barcelos were the reason for most of the disputes, as these were areas already significantly settled, especially Gândara and the Old Town of Póvoa de Varzim.
 As such, Póvoa de Varzim considered that its territory was that of medieval Villa Euracini (Town of Varzim).

 During the age of gunpowder, Castelo da Póvoa was fully rebuilt due to privateer attacks.

 In medieval documents, preserved by the Monastery of Vairão, it was stated that Varzim stretched from the sea to Cividade Hill (subtus mons Civitas Terroso), the São Félix Hill (subtus mons Lanudos), the Este river and further.
 The expression "subtus mons", characteristic in the Portuguese medieval documents, was proved by Ferreira de Almeida that it is an administrative and military dependency.
 The Honour of Varzim included estates in areas such as Argivai, Laundos, Terroso, and Rio Mau.

-According to Barcelos, that considered itself to had primacy in the region, only Lower Varzim, the Royal land, was part of the municipality of Póvoa de Varzim.
+According to Barcelos, that considered itself to have primacy in the region, only Lower Varzim, the Royal land, was part of the municipality of Póvoa de Varzim.
 Lower Varzim was the south of Póvoa de Varzim Parish.
 However, the parish was not of the same size as the fiscal area.
 The Our Lady of Varzim Church located in the old town, which became the fish church of the vicarship, was outside of those borders.
 The Town Hall of Póvoa de Varzim also got from the Braga chapter house the "Judge of the Church" rights extending its jurisdiction in areas outside the civil border.
 In Póvoa de Varzim's Corpus Christi procession, the clergymen of several parishes were obliged to participate since 1591 by the archbishop.
 In 1694, the border dispute between the town halls of Póvoa de Varzim and Barcelos reached a climax and is taken to court.

 In 1707, by royal decree, the Corregedor Gaspar Cardoso marked the boundaries of the town of Póvoa de Varzim, expanding it to the north and east (from then on including the suburbs of the Old town, Alto de Martim Vaz, Barreiros, and Gândara and the demarcation of the House of Braganza was considered invalid for these areas.